 Referral incentives are the engine that drives word-of-mouth.

-For example, offer a free month to anyone who refers a customer (who then rents for some set period of time in the range of 6 months), and you’ll find that inbound calls and online inquiries shoot through the roof.
+For example, offer a free month to anyone who refers a customer (who then rents for some set period of time - 6 months is a good starting point), and you’ll find that inbound calls and online inquiries shoot through the roof.

 Just be careful about how you craft your incentives.

-You want your incentives to drive lots of new inquiries, but you don’t want them to be so favorable to the referrer that you barely see any benefit.
+You want your incentives to drive lots of new inquiries, but you don’t want them to be so favorable to the referrer that you aren’t making any money.

-Consider sponsoring a local high school team, or consider entering a float in your neighborhood’s Fourth of July parade.
+Consider sponsoring a local high school team, or purchasing a sign at the local Little League fields.